March 22, 2025

 Break-even analysis considers various factors to determine how many units a company needs to sell or how much money it must earn to cover its costs.
 When conducting a break-even analysis, managers should consider sales price, variable and fixed costs, and the contribution margin per sales unit.

 Business owners and managers use the results from break-even analysis to determine the potential profitability of a product line or service.
-Using the details obtained from the report, business owners can evaluate the feasibility of the organization to cover its expenses and generate a return through product sales.
+Using the details obtained from the report, business owners can evaluate the feasibility of the organization to generate a return through product sales.

 Break-even formula and calculation